Home

 They resided in the Knottsville community of Grafton.
 They were members of the Wesley Chapel United Methodist Church, and Juanita was active with the Paradise Cove Community Association.

 Hartsel was a coal miner for 29 years, beginning when he was age 22.
-He was employed by Consolidation Coal Company, and commuted 40 miles every day to labor at the Consol No. 9 Mine in Farmington, north of Fairmont, Marion County, WV.
+He was employed as a loading machine operator by Consolidation Coal Company and commuted 40 miles every day to labor at the Consol No. 9 Mine in Farmington, north of Fairmont, Marion County, WV.
 He also maintained a family farm to supplement his income.
+One of his colleagues in the mine was William D. Sheme, of the family of Emily Jane "Minnie" (Minard) Mayle.
+Another was Wayne Ralph Minor Sr. (1919-1968), of the unrelated family of John and Rella Ann (Myers) Minor of Wetzel County, WV.

 The raging mine fire kept rescuer parties from gaining access, and the mine had to be sealed nine days later to seal off the fire's supply of oxygen.
-(A Wayne R. Minor, connection unknown, also perished in the disaster.)
 Click to see NBC-TV's coverage at the time.

 Juanita, age 47, thus unexpectedly was assigned life's cruel fate as a widow with 16 fatherless children.
 It was such a deeply moving story that she allowed Time Magazine, Life Magazine and the Associated Press to report her story to national and international readers.
 She was pictured in Life's issue of Dec.
 6, 1968, shown singing in the choir of the Wesley Chapel Methodist Episcopal Church.
 Reported Life's correspondent John Neary: